migurski/Pure-Python-Geospatial-Export/README.md

 [GEOS](https://libgeos.org/), which is written in C/C++.
 Depending on GEOS requires any data conversion bug fixes to happen upstream, which takes time and effort.
-Ultimately, this was the inspiration to create a more lightweight, pure-Python conversion library as an alterntive tool for reliably converting data between various geospatial formats.
+Ultimately, this was the inspiration to create a more lightweight, pure-Python conversion library as an alternative tool for reliably converting data between various geospatial formats.

 The name "GeoMet" was inspired by "met", the German word for